sidek/obsidian-zhongwen-reader/README.md

 # Obsidian Zhongwen Reader Plugin
 Zhongwen Reader is a lightweight hover dictionary plugin for Obsidian (https://obsidian.md) that makes it easy to read Chinese text and build your vocabulary, all from within your notes.
+Originally based on obsidian-sample-plugin by the Obsidian team.

 # ✨ Features
 - 🔍 Hover lookup: When this plugin is enabled, instantly see simplified, traditional, pinyin, and definitions (from CC-CEDICT dictionary) in a tooltip popup when hovering over Chinese words in your markdown editor or preview mode.